acepor/acepor.github.io/notes.md

 > `As I became more experienced, I began to understand that someone who is being photographed can work for only so long and that you shouldn't belabor the situation. something is either going to happen or it's not going to happen.
 It's not going to suddenly turn into something else.
 Or very rarely. what does happen a lot is that as soon as you say it's over, the subject will feel relieved and suddenly look great.
 And then you keep shooting.` [_Annie Leibovitz at Work_](https://www.goodreads.com/book/show/2897662-annie-leibovitz-at-work) P 214

-> `I believe that you are better to capture what you really see in color with digital.
-There's a distinctive intensity in a digital file.
-Digital gives a more honest view of how things actually look, and with the advent of all these possibilities, I still want the pictures to look like they're real.
-Whatever camera helps me do that is the camera I'm going to use.
+> `Whatever camera helps me do that is the camera I'm going to use.
 I'm not nostalgic about cameras.
 When I talk about how important the camera is to me.
 I mean the idea of the camera.
 What photographer does.
 I'm not into it because of the equipment, and I'm not concerned with the things that concern more technically acute people, I want use whatever helps me take a picture in all kinds of light with faster speed and fewer problems.
 I changed my 35mm camera four times a year.
 As soon as I hear there's a better one out, I try it.` [_Annie Leibovitz at Work_](https://www.goodreads.com/book/show/2897662-annie-leibovitz-at-work) P 207

+> `I believe that you are better to capture what you really see in color with digital.
+There's a distinctive intensity in a digital file.
+Digital gives a more honest view of how things actually look, and with the advent of all these possibilities, I still want the pictures to look like they're real.` [_Annie Leibovitz at Work_](https://www.goodreads.com/book/show/2897662-annie-leibovitz-at-work) P 207

 > `They were canned smiles.
 Forced.
 In the fifties, everything was supposed to be OK, although half the time it wasn't OK.
 It took me years to understand that I equated asking someone to smile with asking them to do something false.` [_Annie Leibovitz at Work_](https://www.goodreads.com/book/show/2897662-annie-leibovitz-at-work) P 168